Clockworkzero/fantastic-couscous/README.md

 This will:
 1. Install `ffmpeg`/`ffplay` via `apt` if not already present (asks for `sudo`), and confirm `libx264` is available.
+2. Install `pip3` via `apt` if not already present — it isn't bundled by default on some distros (e.g. Ubuntu 26).
-2. Install Python dependencies (`opencv-python`) for the current user via `pip3 install --user --break-system-packages`, with no virtual environment.
+3. Install Python dependencies (`opencv-python`) for the current user via `pip3 install --user --break-system-packages`, with no virtual environment.